xjhowxjhow/Databricks-Data-Engineer-Learning-Plan/src/lakeflows/lakeflow_dividas_ativas_dtl/src/lakeflow_dividas_ativas_dtl_etl/README.md

+# lakeflow_dividas_ativas_dtl

+This folder defines all source code for the lakeflow_dividas_ativas_dtl pipeline:

+- `explorations/`: Ad-hoc notebooks used to explore the data processed by this pipeline.
+- `transformations/`: All dataset definitions and transformations.
+- `utilities/` (optional): Utility functions and Python modules used in this pipeline.
+- `data_sources/` (optional): View definitions describing the source data for this pipeline.

+## Getting Started

+To get started, go to the `transformations` folder -- most of the relevant source code lives there:

+* By convention, every dataset under `transformations` is in a separate file.
+* Take a look at the sample called "sample_trips_lakeflow_dividas_ativas_dtl.py" to get familiar with the syntax.
+  Read more about the syntax at https://docs.databricks.com/dlt/python-ref.html.
+* If you're using the workspace UI, use `Run file` to run and preview a single transformation.
+* If you're using the CLI, use `databricks bundle run lakeflow_dividas_ativas_dtl_etl --select sample_trips_lakeflow_dividas_ativas_dtl` to run a single transformation.

+For more tutorials and reference material, see https://docs.databricks.com/dlt.

 # dividas_ativas

 Pipeline DLT responsável por ingerir, tratar e disponibilizar dados de **Devedores da Dívida Ativa** no Lakehouse da Databricks.